-The decorator pattern allows us to "wrap" an object that provides core functionality with other objects that alter this functionality.
-Any object that uses the decorated object will interact with it in exactly the same way as if it were undecorated (that is, the interface of the decorated object is identical to that of the core object).
+The decorator pattern allows us to "wrap" an object that provides core functionality with other objects that alter that functionality.
+Any object that uses the decorated object will interact with it in exactly the same way as if it were undecorated (that is, the interface of the decorated object is identical to the core object).